thatchemistryguy/PyParse/output_desc.rst

 of the processed data for long term storage, searching, and machine learning.

 The visualisations and logs are formatted into an easy-to-use HTML format.
-All data is also wrapped up into a zip file for each of file sharing.
+All data is also wrapped up into a zip file for ease of file sharing.